Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-NAND-Dumping-and-Flashing.md

 ![NANDwrite](/assets/img/NANDwrite.PNG){:class="img-responsive"}

 Using a diff. file it only takes like 2 minutes to write a NAND.
 So once that's done and it verifies correctly you now have to do the same thing to the NAND on the other side of the motherboard.

+### Writing Patched Dumps To NANDS Using FlashcatUSB

+Open up the FlashcatUSB software and write the new.bin to the NAND you're currently connected to.
+To speed it up you can turn off verify programming under the Mode tab.
+Although I recommend verifying the write after it's finished.

 Now the hard part is done!